Frequently Asked Questions

 Q: Do you actually show up at the wedding or would you ever send someone else?

 A: I will be your wedding photographer.
 In 12 years I've never sent anyone in my place.
 I take my committment to you very seriously.

 Q: Do you have back-up cameras, flashes, and equipment?

-A: Yes, I'm currently using two Canon 5D Mark III cameras and a 5D Mark II as a third backup, an array of Alien Bee strobes and custom made studio lighting.
+A: Yes, I'm currently using one Canon 5D mark IV and two Canon 5D Mark III cameras and a 5D Mark II as a fourth backup, an array of Alien Bee strobes and custom made studio lighting.
 Plus I utilize 2nd photographers that bring along their own cameras so there are more cameras on hand.

 Q: Who is the 2nd photographer?